 Algebraic loop

-An algebraic loop is a situation in modelling where the input of one or more blocks depends directly on their outputs through a chain of links with no time delay.
-This results in a circular dependency that the system cannot solve on its own within a single time step, resulting in an error.
+Algebraic loop is a situation in modeling when the input of one or more blocks directly depends on their outputs through a chain of connections without a time delay.
+As a result, a circular dependence arises that the system cannot solve on its own within a single time step, which leads to an error.
 This circular dependence, in which the signal affects itself, is called a closed circuit or loop.

-For example, there is a model with a Add block.
-A signal from its output is fed to the input of the Add block, which leads to the formation of a closed loop and the Algebraic Loop system error:
+For example, there is a model with a block Add.
+A signal is sent to the input of the Add block from its output, which leads to the formation of a closed loop (loop) and a system error Algebraic Loop:

-In this case, the solution to the algebraic loop problem is to connect the signal lines correctly, where the Add block will not short-circuit itself.
-Go to the block with the algebraic loop error and correct it by putting the signal line correctly or adding the Delay block to the return signal.
+In this case, the solution to the problem with the algebraic loop will be the correct connection of the signal lines, in which the Add block will not close on itself.
+Go to the block with the algebraic loop error and correct it by setting the signal line correctly or adding a block Delay in the return signal.

-If Engee cannot solve the equation in some number of iterations, an error message is displayed in diagnostic window.
-Hence, modelling systems with algebraic loops should be avoided.
+If Engee cannot solve the equation in a certain number of iterations, an error message is displayed in diagnostic window.
+Therefore, modeling systems with algebraic loops should be avoided.

 How to deal with algebraic loops: